rnewman/clojure-json/README.markdown

 # Installing #

-There are two ways to install clojure-json:
+There are three ways to install clojure-json:

 * Use `ant` to compile to a JAR:
   * To package .class files and .clj sources use: `ant -Dclojure.jar=/path/to/clojure.jar`
   * To package only .clj sources use: `ant`
   * Add `clojure-json.jar` to your classpath
 * Just add the `src` directory to your classpath
+* Install with Maven 2.1.0
+  * mvn install

 # Using The Encoder #